alicevillar/sfa_api/README.md

 >  * Protect against Components with Known Vulnerabilities: use [Project Dependency](https://pypi.org/project/dependency-check/) to scan application dependencies and check if they contain any
 >   published vulnerabilities.
 >  * Logging & Monitoring: The logging from FlasK-Rest-Plus is standardised, a request is received and then returned.
 In  FlasK-Rest-Plus loggins are very simple, they are not
 >  very informative (thus, it is not possible to know details about each request).
-Using docker loogs, it is possible to query, store and analyse the loggins.
+Using docker it is possible to query, store and analyse the loggins.

  <h3>C2: Leverage Security Frameworks and Libraries</h3>